top of page

 Latest News

 Welcome back!
 Everyone has returned to campus after a pleasant holiday break.
-Dr. Dunham-Snary will be in the classroom this winter semester for a 6-lecture series on respiratory pathophysiology (PHGY 350) as well as the very popular vascular tone laboratory (LISC 391).
+Dr. Dunham-Snary will be in the classroom this winter semester as both Co-ordinator and Instructor of the still very popular LISC 391 laboratory course.
 Graduate students are wrapping up course work, considering committee meetings, and many of our undergraduates are starting their LAST SEMESTER!
 Wishing everyone a productive, healthy term!

 Media